Lumasonic/Lumasonic/README.md

 This software is licensed under the [MIT license](./LICENSE).

-This repository will be updated overtime with new binaries and the Lumasonic Decoder SDK.
+This repository will be updated over time with new binaries and the Lumasonic Decoder SDK.

 ---